| | |

 So I took those mistakes and made them birds.
 Or a border.

-I think the texture of the vinyl flooring made it hard to get perfectly crisp lines, but in the end, it adds to the charm.
+I think the texture of the vinyl flooring made it hard to get perfectly crisp lines, but in the end, it added to the charm.
 Some of the stencils don’t line up perfectly and I kind of like the effect.
 My stenciled floor is so pretty!

 Apply a Top Coat to the Floor